-Associate Professor A.L Terry
+Associate Professor A. L. Terry

 Law and commerce are inextricably intertwined.
-The whole fabric of commerce is woven from a complex legal regime. judicial and statutory, which regulates all commercial activity.
+The whole fabric of commerce is woven from a complex legal regime, judicial and statutory, which regulates all commercial activity.
 The study of commerce has always included an examination of the laws which govern its operation and it is the role of the School of Business Law and Taxation to provide a range of subjects addressing areas of law relevant to students in the Faculty of Commerce and Economics.

-The subjects offered by the School fall into three broad categories: "foundation" subjects which expose students from all disciplines in the Faculty to a broad general education in the legal environment and regulation of commerce; "professional" subject which are recognised by the Australian Society of CPAs and the Institute of Chartered Accountants in Australia for admission to those bodies; "specialist business law" subjects relevant to disciplinary streams within the Faculty.
+The subjects offered by the School fall into three broad categories: 'foundation' subjects which expose students from all disciplines in the Faculty to a broad general education in the legal environment and regulation of commerce; 'professional' subjects which are recognised by the Australian Society of CPAs and the Institute of Chartered Accountants in Australia for admission to those bodies; and 'specialist' business law subjects relevant to disciplinary streams within the Faculty.

-At the undergraduate level the School offers a co-major in Commercial Legal Studies.
-At the graduate level the School offers MCom specialisations in Taxation and in Commercial Legal Studies.
+At the undergraduate level the School offers a co-major in Business Law and Taxation.
+At the graduate level the

+School offers MCom specialisations in Taxation and in Business Law

-The School's mission is different to that of a Law School it is neither a greater nor a lesser mission, but it is a different one which is driven by an audience which is trained for commercial rather than legal practice.
-The School's focus is on teaching and research which is contemporary, relevant, innovative, regional in its focus and which adds value to the disparate disciplines which comprise "commerce" by teaching research areas relevant to the Faculty.
+The School's mission is different to that of a Law Schoolit is neither a greater nor a lesser mission, but it is a different one which is driven by an audience which is trained for commercial rather than legal practice.
+The School's focus is on teaching and research which is contemporary, relevant, innovative, regional in its focus and which adds value to the disparate disciplines which comprise 'commerce' by teaching and research in areas relevant to the Faculty.